VINAY-SAINI/GLOWING-PING-PONG/README.md

 ## How to Play

 1. **Download the Game:**
-   - You can download the game from [this link](https://vinay-saini.itch.io/pin).
+   - You can Play the game on [this link](https://vinay-saini.itch.io/pin).

 2. **Launch the Game:**
    - Open the game executable after downloading.